langsonzhang/DataStructures-Algorithms/DisjointSet/README.md

-<h5>Programming (leetcode) problems solved using DJS with path compression and union by rank heuristics.</h5>
+<h5>Programming problems solved using DJS with path compression and union by rank heuristics.</h5>

 DJS:\
 makeSet(int n); - O(1)\